ZygalM1S1U/Mir_Appender/README.md

 This is an intel hex parser and CRC appender.
 The program will go through an intel hex file and calculate a crc for it.
 Readme is currently for tagged version 2.3.5.35!

+## What is Mir?
+Mir is a Checksum appending tool for embedded development.
+To ensure prevention of malicious code execution on an embedded device, a run-time integrity check from the bootloader is performed on flash memory of the microcontroller and it verifies this calculation with a calculation done after the binary was built on a PC.
+But how does that original checksum get into the micro's flash?
+That's what this tool does.
+It parses an intel hex file, extracts the data from each record, converts the ASCII to hexadecimal, then calculates a checksum for it and appends that, along with the size of the binary, to a record of your choice based on your memory map!

+## How can it help me as an embedded developer?
+Mir can help by preventing the exercise in futility of writing an intel hex parser from scratch for this exact purpose.
+Checksums are either done in software and hardware on a micro and this tool allows you to implement your own VERY quickly!
+Instead of spending weeks designing and testing your own tool, just use Mir and apply your own checksum/CRC routine to the program and config file and you have your information ready to flash!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.